 How does seal coat application work?

-During chip seal, a thin film of heated liquid asphalt is sprayed onto the road surface, followed immediately by the placement of small aggregate/stones (“chips”).
+During chip seal, which is the first part of seal coat, a thin film of heated liquid asphalt is sprayed onto the road surface, followed immediately by the placement of small aggregate/stones (“chips”).
 The chips are then embedded into the liquid asphalt with rollers.
 Traffic can travel on the road approximately 15 minutes after the chip seal treatment is applied, but it is important that motorists do not exceed 35 mph.

-Once the road has been fog sealed, WCRC’s contractors will apply the permanent pavement markings.
+Once the road has been fog sealed, WCRC’s contractor will apply the permanent pavement markings.

 Will this process damage my car?

-Once applied, chip sealed roads are safe to drive on, but it is important motorists follow the posted advisory speed – 35 mph.
+Seal coat roads are safe to drive on, but it is important that motorists follow the posted advisory speed – 35 mph, to avoid vehicle damage from both the liquid asphalt and any loose stones.

-The liquid used for the fog seal may take up to a couple of hours to cure after application.
-It is very important for vehicles to stay off the road during this time to prevent damage to the road and vehicles.
+The liquid used for the fog seal may take up to a couple of hours to cure after application, so it is very important for vehicles to stay off the road during this time to prevent damage to the road and vehicles.